bijx.Bijection¶

 Methods

-forward(x, log_density, **kwargs)
+forward(x, log_density, **kwargs)Apply forward transformation.

-forward(x, log_density, **kwargs)[source]
+- forward(x, log_density, **kwargs)[source]¶

 Apply forward transformation.